Force of Habit

-Force of Habit is the fifth studio album by American thrash metal band Exodus, released on August 25, 1992 by Capitol Records.
-The sound of this album was a departure from the band's previous albums, focusing on a rather slower and experimental sound, which presented a mixture of progressive and groove metal.
+Force of Habit is the fifth studio album by American thrash metal band Exodus, released on August 25, 1992, by Capitol Records.
+The sound of this album was a departure from the band's previous albums, focusing on a rather slower and experimental sound, which presented a groove metal style.
 Many of the song titles are common figures of speech.

 Force of Habit was Exodus's last release until their 1997 live album Another Lesson in Violence and their last studio album until 2004's Tempo of the Damned, as the band went on two extended hiatuses.
 This is Exodus's last album to feature John Tempesta on drums and is also their only album to feature Mike Butler on bass as well as the band's only release without the jagged edged "Exodus" logo that had appeared on all of the band's previous and subsequent releases.
 It was later re-released in 2008 in a limited edition mini-album packaging to resemble the original vinyl release, including the inner sleeve.
 This version was remastered and includes the bonus tracks from the Japanese release.
 Force of Habit was also the second and last Exodus album to include more than one cover song (the other being 1989's Fabulous Disaster).